Online inquiry

 Modulating mRNA export can affect the expression and function of specific genes that are involved in disease pathogenesis, thus providing therapeutic benefits for various diseases.
 Several therapeutic strategies have been developed or proposed to target mRNA export for disease treatment, such as small molecules, antisense oligonucleotides, RNA interference, and mRNA therapeutics.
 These strategies can be classified into two main categories: (1) inhibitors of mRNA export, which block or reduce the export of specific mRNAs or mRNA export factors, and (2) enhancers of mRNA export, which increase or facilitate the export of specific mRNAs or mRNA export factors.

 Inhibitors of mRNA export are designed to interfere with the mRNA export pathway and prevent the export of specific mRNAs or mRNA export factors that are associated with disease pathogenesis.
-For example, inhibitors of CRM1, such as leptomycin B and selinexor, can block the export of CRM1-dependent mRNAs, such as Bcl-2, c-Myc, and HIV-1, and induce their nuclear retention and degradation, resulting in apoptosis, cell cycle arrest, and antiviral effects.
+For example, inhibitors of CRM1 can block the export of CRM1-dependent mRNAs, such as Bcl-2, c-Myc, and HIV-1, and induce their nuclear retention and degradation, resulting in apoptosis, cell cycle arrest, and antiviral effects.
 Inhibitors of NXF1, such as netosis-inducing peptide and NXF1-targeting siRNA, can inhibit the export of NXF1-dependent mRNAs, such as c-Myc, Cyclin D1, and HTT, and induce their nuclear accumulation and degradation, resulting in cell death, cell cycle arrest, and neuroprotection.
 Inhibitors of other mRNA export factors, such as ALYREF, THOC, and Nup98, have also been developed or explored, such as ALYREF-targeting antisense oligonucleotides, THOC-targeting shRNA, and Nup98-targeting small molecules, which can modulate the export and expression of specific mRNAs that are relevant for cancer, viral infections, and neurodegeneration.

 Enhancers of mRNA export are designed to enhance the mRNA export pathway and promote the export of specific mRNAs or mRNA export factors that are associated with disease treatment.
 For example, enhancers of FUS and TDP-43 export, such as FUS- and TDP-43-targeting antisense oligonucleotides, can increase the export of FUS and TDP-43 mRNAs and proteins and reduce their nuclear aggregation and toxicity, resulting in neuroprotection and improved motor function in ALS and FTD models.
 Enhancers of SOD1 export, such as SOD1-targeting antisense oligonucleotides, can increase the export of SOD1 mRNA and protein and reduce their cytoplasmic aggregation and toxicity, resulting in neuroprotection and improved survival in ALS models.
 Enhancers of mRNA therapeutics, such as lipid nanoparticles and polymeric nanoparticles, can facilitate the delivery and export of exogenous mRNA molecules that encode therapeutic proteins, such as vaccines, antibodies, and enzymes, resulting in enhanced gene expression and therapeutic effects for various diseases, such as COVID-19, cancer, and rare diseases.